-The Accounting Department offers courses in financial, managerial and cost accounting, tax planning, auditing, international accounting, accounting for decision-making and control, and accounting for mergers and acquisitions.
+The Accounting Department offers courses in financial, strategic cost analysis for decision making and control, tax planning, accounting for mergers and acquisitions, valuation and predictive analytics.
 Although strong quantitative skills and attention to detail are important qualities for an accounting concentration, students need to acquire other skills as well.
-Many students find the accounting concentration to be useful preparation for careers in consulting, investment banking, general management, public accounting, and securities analysis.
+Many students find the accounting concentration to be useful preparation for careers in consulting, investment banking, general management, strategic planning, and securities analysis.

-ACCT 101 and 102 are required and must be completed prior to taking upper-level courses for the concentration.
+ACCT 101 and 102 are required.
+Acct 101 must be completed prior to taking upper-level courses for the concentration.

 - ACCT 212: Financial Measurement and Disclosure 1